Helen Ward (footballer): International career

 In July 2007, Ward made a 10-minute substitute appearance for the England women's national under-23 football team in a 4–1 Nordic Cup defeat by Finland.

 Ward represented England at Under-23 level, but, due to her Welsh maternal grandfather, she made her senior debut for Wales against Luxembourg on 30 September 2008.
 Wales came from behind to win 6–1, with Ward scoring the second goal.

 In August 2010, Ward scored six goals in Wales' 15–0 win over Azerbaijan.
 She was listed as a Chelsea player.
 By the time of Ward's 50th cap, against Belarus in September 2013, she had scored 30 international goals.
-As of October 2021, Ward is the all-time top scorer for Wales with 44 goals in 99 appearances.
+Ward became the all-time top scorer for Wales with 44 goals in 105 appearances until Jess Fishlock broke her record on 14 July 2024.

 On 8 April 2022, Ward played her 100th match for Wales in a 2–1 defeat to France in the 2023 FIFA Women's World Cup qualification.

-On 3 March 2023, Ward announced her international retirement.
+On 3 March 2023, Ward announced her retirement from international football.